harrybournis/capstoned-api-documentation/source/includes/endpoints/assignments/_assignments.md

-name | string | The name of the Assignment. start_date | Date | The Date that the Assignment started end_date | Date | The Date that the Assignment ended
+name | string | The name of the Assignment. start_date | Date | The Date that the Assignment started end_date | Date | The Date that the Assignment ended unit_id | Integer | The id of the Unit that the Assignment belongs to lecturer_id | Integer | The id of the Lecturer that the Assignment belongs to

 ## Relationships